IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 supported respectively by the Ethernet LTP 3-1 on BR11 and by the Ethernet LTP 4-1 on BR21, as shown in {{fig-inter-domain-link}}.

-{: #multi-layer-link-discovery}
+{: #multi-technology-link-discovery}

-## Multi-layer IP Link Discovery
+## Multi-technology IP Link Discovery

-A multi-layer intra-domain IP link and its supporting multi-layer intra-domain Ethernet link are discovered by the P-PNC like any other intra-domain IP and Ethernet links, as described in {{packet-topology-discovery}}, and reported at the MPI within the packet and the Ethernet network topologies, e.g., as shown in {{fig-multi-layer-link}}.
+A multi-technology intra-domain IP link and its supporting multi-technology intra-domain Ethernet link are discovered by the P-PNC like any other intra-domain IP and Ethernet links, as described in {{packet-topology-discovery}}, and reported at the MPI within the packet and the Ethernet network topologies, e.g., as shown in {{fig-multi-technology-link}}.

-{::include ./figures/intra-domain-multi-layer-link.md}
+{::include ./figures/multi-technology-intra-domain-link.md}
-{: #fig-multi-layer-link title="Multi-layer intra-domain Ethernet and IP link discovery"}
+{: #fig-multi-technology-link title="Multi-technology intra-domain Ethernet and IP link discovery"}

-The P-PNC does not report any plug-id information on the logical Ethernet LTPs terminating intra-domain Ethernet links, such as the LTP 5-1 on PE13 and LTP 6-1 in BR11 shown in {{fig-multi-layer-link}}, since these links are discovered by the PNC.
+The P-PNC does not report any plug-id information on the logical Ethernet LTPs terminating intra-domain Ethernet links, such as the LTP 5-1 on PE13 and LTP 6-1 in BR11 shown in {{fig-multi-technology-link}}, since these links are discovered by the PNC.

-In addition, the P-PNC also reports the physical Ethernet LTPs that terminate the cross-layer links supporting the multi-layer intra-domain Ethernet links, e.g., the Ethernet LTP 5-0 on PE13 and the
+In addition, the P-PNC also reports the physical Ethernet LTPs that terminate the cross-technology Ethernet links supporting the multi-technology intra-domain Ethernet links, e.g., the Ethernet LTP 5-0 on PE13 and the
-Ethernet LTP 6-0 on BR11, shown in {{fig-multi-layer-link}}.
+Ethernet LTP 6-0 on BR11, shown in {{fig-multi-technology-link}}.

-The MDSC discovers, using the mechanisms described in {{inter-domain-link-discovery}}, which Ethernet cross-layer links support the multi-layer intra-domain Ethernet links, e.g., the link between LTP 5-0 on PE13 and LTP 7-0 on NE11, shown in {{fig-multi-layer-link}}.
+The MDSC discovers, using the mechanisms described in {{inter-domain-link-discovery}}, which cross-technology Ethernet links support the multi-technology intra-domain Ethernet links, e.g., the link between LTP 5-0 on PE13 and LTP 7-0 on NE11, shown in {{fig-multi-technology-link}}.

-The MDSC also discovers, from the information provided by the O-PNC and described in {{optical-path-discovery}}, which optical tunnels support the multi-layer intra-domain IP links and therefore the path within the optical network that supports a multi-layer intra-domain IP link, e.g., as shown in {{fig-multi-layer-link}}.
+The MDSC also discovers, from the information provided by the O-PNC and described in {{optical-path-discovery}}, which optical tunnels support the multi-technology intra-domain IP links and therefore the path within the optical network that supports a multi-technology intra-domain IP link, e.g., as shown in {{fig-multi-technology-link}}.

-{: #single-layer-link-discovery-discovery}
+{: #single-technology-link-discovery-discovery}

-### Single-layer Intra-domain IP Links
+### Intra-domain single-technology IP Links

-It is worth noting that the P-PNC may not be aware of whether an Ethernet interface on the router terminates a multi-layer or a single-layer intra-domain Ethernet link.
+It is worth noting that the P-PNC may not be aware of whether an Ethernet interface on the IP router terminates a multi-technology or a single-technology intra-domain Ethernet link.

-In this case, the P-PNC, always reports two Ethernet LTPs for each Ethernet interface on the router, e.g., the Ethernet LTP 1-0 and 1-1 on PE13, shown in {{fig-intra-domain-link}}.
+In this case, the P-PNC, always reports two Ethernet LTPs for each Ethernet interface on the IP router, e.g., the Ethernet LTP 1-0 and 1-1 on PE13, shown in {{fig-intra-domain-link}}.

-{::include ./figures/intra-domain-single-layer-link.md}
+{::include ./figures/single-technology-intra-domain-link.md}
-{: #fig-intra-domain-link title="Single-layer intra-domain Ethernet and IP link discovery"}
+{: #fig-intra-domain-link title="Single-technology intra-domain Ethernet and IP link discovery"}

-It is worth noting that in case of an intra-domain single-layer Ethernet links, the MDSC cannot discover, using the LLDP information reported in the plug-id attributes, the physical adjacency between the two router Ethernet interfaces because the two plug-id values do not match, such as the plug-id values {PE13,1} and {P16,2} shown in
+It is worth noting that in case of an intra-domain single-technology Ethernet links, the MDSC cannot discover, using the LLDP information reported in the plug-id attributes, the physical adjacency between the two Ethernet interfaces on physically adjacent IP routers, because the two plug-id values do not match, such as the plug-id values {PE13,1} and {P16,2} shown in
 {{fig-intra-domain-link}}.
-However, the MDSC may infer the physical intra-domain Ethernet links, e.g., between LTP 1-0 on PE13 and LTP 2-0 on P16, as shown in {{fig-intra-domain-link}}, if it knows a priori, using mechanisms which are outside the scope of this document, that all the Ethernet interfaces on the routers either terminates a cross-layer link or a single-layer (intra-domain or inter-domain) Ethernet link, e.g., as shown in
+However, the MDSC may infer the physical intra-domain Ethernet links, e.g., between LTP 1-0 on PE13 and LTP 2-0 on P16, as shown in {{fig-intra-domain-link}}, if it knows a priori, using mechanisms which are outside the scope of this document, that all the Ethernet interfaces on the IP routers either terminates a cross-technology or a single-technology (intra-domain or inter-domain) Ethernet link, e.g., as shown in
 {{fig-intra-domain-link}}.

-The P-PNC can omit reporting the physical Ethernet LTP if it knows, by mechanisms which are outside the scope of this document, that the intra-domain Ethernet link is single-layer.
+The P-PNC can omit reporting the physical Ethernet LTP if it knows, by mechanisms which are outside the scope of this document, that the intra-domain Ethernet link is single-technology.

 {: #lag-discovery}